steve-cm/RaaS/README.md

 		- [Order](#order)
 		- [Rewards List](#rewards-list)

+## RaaS API Version 1.1 Introduction

 ## What is the RaaS&reg; API?

-With our RaaS API you can elegantly knit a sophisticated rewards program into your platform.
-Create an account, fund an account, manage catalog, send rewards, and get order history - all available on demand, real time, and as a service.
+With our RESTful RaaS API you can integrate a global reward or incentive program into your platform.
+The following methods are available:

+PLATFORM SETUP - Name, Key, and Auth
+CREATE AN ACCOUNT - Versatility to create multiple account structures to support many use cases GET ACCOUNT INFORMATION - Call up information about accounts in your platform REGISTER A CREDIT CARD - Securely save up to 10 credit cards to accounts with our third-party payment partner FUND AN ACCOUNT - Call up your saved credit card(s) and use them to fund accounts DELETE A CREDIT CARD - Remove saved credit cards for good GET THE CATALOG - Call up pur catalog of e-gift cards, donations, prepaid visas, and bitcoin e-gift cards PLACE AN ORDER - Place and order for a reward.
+Choose whether Tango Card delivers the reward via email RESEND AN ORDER - Simply resend an order that has already been placed GET ORDER INFORMATION - Call up order information about an individual order GET ORDER HISTORY - Call up a list of orders for an account

+## Authentication

 ## Test drive the RaaS API

 You can test drive the RaaS API without writing a single line of code!

-Using the [RaaS API Test Console](https://integration-www.tangocard.com/raas_api_console/), you can easily go through each resource supported our API and see the requests and the responses for each of these resources.
+Using the [RaaS API Test Console](https://integration-www.tangocard.com/raas_api_console/), you can easily go through each method supported in our API and see the requests and the responses for each of these resources.
 When you are comfortable with the concepts you can begin coding by requesting Sandbox credentials for our test site.
-Then, if you run into problems during the coding phase you can come back to our console and compare your JSON to our requests and responses to see what is different.
+Then, if you run into problems during the coding phase you can come back to our console and compare your JSON to our requests and responses.

 ## Sandbox credentials

-Please email sdk@tangocard.com to receive credentials for the RaaS API Sandbox environment.
+Please email sdk@tangocard.com to receive your own credentials for the RaaS API Sandbox environment.
 The endpoint for the RESTful interface on the Sandbox environment is https://sandbox.tangocard.com/raas/v1/

+You may also use these general credentials to get started - they are the same credentials that are pre-loaded in the RaaS API Test Console.

+Platform Name: TangoTest
+Platform Key: 5xItr3dMDlEWAa9S4s7vYh7kQ01d5SFePPUoZZiK/vMfbo3A5BvJLAmD4tI=
+Platform Authorization: Basic VGFuZ29UZXN0OjV4SXRyM2RNRGxFV0FhOVM0czd2WWg3a1EwMWQ1U0ZlUFBVb1paaUsvdk1mYm8zQTVCdkpMQW1ENHRJPQ==

 An important note about *Test Codes*: Rewards delivered from Tango Card's Sandbox environment contain sample codes and have no monetary or reemable value.
 Additionally, please note that some Amazon.com denominations, like $20, may fail in the Sandbox environment.
 This is intentional behavior for the purpose of simulating an API error.
 If you encounter an error when testing an Amazon.com code, please try another denomination.
 Be assured that Amazon.com orders work consistently in the production environment.